thisMatter.comMoneyForex

 Forums, or chat rooms, allow you to talk about anything with other people.
 Forums are a good way to find out about other people’s experience with brokers, especially if you’re not using the broker’s forum.
 It is also a good way to learn about the trading platforms of various brokers, and about potential bugs.
 If you want to find out more about the trading platform that you are using, then it makes sense to talk to others in the broker’s forum, since these people are using the same software that you are.

-However, do not take anyone’s advice on what trades to make.
+However, do not take anyone's advice on what trades to make.
 Use any suggestions as a different view and as a way to consider what you may not have considered otherwise, but most advice about trades is probably not good advice, because the currency markets are very random.
-No one knows what the currency markets are going to do in the next moment or the next day, and any advice, even if it turned out to be correct, would become rapidly stale in the fast random walk of currency prices.
+No one knows what the currency markets will do in the next moment or the next day, and any advice, even if it turned out to be correct, would become rapidly stale in the fast random walk of currency prices.

 Charts

 Charts are helpful in seeing where currency pairs have been.
 All currencies trade within a certain range.
-As one currency trades higher against another, corrective forces start to limit the ascension.
+As one currency trades higher against another, corrective forces limit the ascension.
 For instance, if the dollar is weak against the Euro, then more United States products will be sold in Europe, because they will be cheaper and fewer European products will sell in the United States because they will be more expensive.
 This increases demand for the dollar and lessens it for the Euro.
 Likewise, more Europeans will be inclined to tour the United States because their money is worth more, and fewer Americans will be inclined to travel to Europe because it will be more expensive.

 Charts are also used extensively in technical analysis, which tries to predict future prices by extrapolating past chart patterns into the future in the hope that the patterns will repeat themselves more often than not.
 While many traders use technical analysis for trading, because it is very difficult, if not impossible, to predict currency prices from fundamental analysis, forecasts based on technical analysis are frequently wrong, and long-term forecasts could not possibly have any validity because ultimately, it is the relation of supply to demand that determines prices, and technical analyses cannot quantify this, nor predict changes in fundamental variables, such as the future interest rates of countries.